 3. Salary

-If a faculty member is dismissed for cause, his or her salary ends at a time to be determined by the Board of Trustees, but in no case earlier than the effective date of dismissal.
+If a faculty member is dismissed for cause, their salary ends at a time to be determined by the Board of Trustees, but in no case earlier than the effective date of dismissal.

 D. Dismissal Due to Financial Exigency